Naturality and mapping class groups in Heegaard Floer homology: The 2-complex of handleslides

-For simple connectivity, we first show that all the different ways of turning an edge of $X_1(B)$ into a path in $Y_1(B)$ are homotopic inside $Y_2(B)$.
-This can be done using handleslide loops of type~\eqref{item:slide-square-over}.
-For an example, see Figure~\ref{fig:large-slide-edge}.
+\begin{proof}[Proof sketch] For simple connectivity, we first show that all the different ways of turning an edge of $X_1(B)$ into a path in $Y_1(B)$ are homotopic inside $Y_2(B)$.
+This can be done (with some work) using handleslide loops of type~\eqref{item:slide-square-over}.
+For a simple example, see Figure~\ref{fig:large-slide-edge}. \footnote{To do this properly, note that a minimal path in $Y_1(B)$ corresponding to an edge in $X_1(B)$ gives a pants decomposition of a subsurface of $\partial B$.
+To show that two such paths are homotopic in $Y_2(B)$, it suffices to show connectivity of a suitable variant of the pants complex.}

 Next, we show that if we convert the edges $e_0$, $e_1$, and $e_2$ of a triangle $\Delta$ in $X_2(B)$ into paths in $Y_1(B)$, we obtain a loop that is null-homotopic in $Y_2(B)$.
 Let $v_i$ be the vertex of $\Delta$ opposite the edge $e_i$.
-We distinguish two cases: \begin{itemize} \item The same circle moves in all three edges of the triangle; i.e., the cut-system $v_i = \langle \a_i, \vec{\a} \rangle$ for $i \in \ZZ_3$. \item Two circles are involved; i.e., the cut-system $v_i = \langle \a_{i-1}, \a_{i+1},\vec{\a} \rangle$ for every $i \in \ZZ_3$, where $i+1$ and $i-1$ are to be considered modulo 3. \end{itemize} The first case is simple, we end up with a trivial loop even in $Y_1(B)$ for an appropriate choice of resolutions.
+We distinguish two cases: \begin{itemize} \item The same circle moves in all three edges of the triangle; i.e., the cut-system $v_i = \langle \a_i, \vec{\a} \rangle$ for $i \in \ZZ_3$. \item Two circles are involved; i.e., the cut-system $v_i = \langle \a_{i-1}, \a_{i+1},\vec{\a} \rangle$ for every $i \in \ZZ_3$, where $i-1$ and $i+1$ are to be considered modulo 3. \end{itemize} The first case is simple: we end up with a trivial loop even in $Y_1(B)$ for an appropriate choice of resolutions.
 Indeed, for $i \in \ZZ_3$, let $F_i$ be the component of the complement of $\langle \a_{i-1}, \a_{i+1}, \vec{\a} \rangle$ that does not contain the distinguished disk.
 Then $F_i = F_{i-1} \cup F_{i+1}$ for some $i \in \ZZ_3$.
 We first convert $e_{i-1}$ and $e_{i+1}$ to paths $\g_{i-1}$ and $\g_{i+1}$ in $Y_1(B)$ using the procedure above, then we choose $\g_i$ to be $\g_{i+1}^{-1}\g_{i-1}^{-1}$.
 By the first step, any two choices for $\g_i$ are homotopic, so we can pick this particular one.